WhatTheZBot/IDK/CODE_OF_CONDUCT.md

 ## Our Enforcement Responsibilities

-Community leaders of the **Mr Niftyfire Website** are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.
+The community leaders of the **Mr Niftyfire Website** are responsible for clarifying and enforcing our standards of acceptable behavior and will take appropriate and fair corrective action in response to any behavior that they deem inappropriate, threatening, offensive, or harmful.

-Community leaders have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.
+Community leaders have the right and responsibility to remove, edit, code, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.

 ## Scope

 This Code of Conduct applies within all community spaces of the **Mr Niftyfire Website**, and also applies when an individual is officially representing the community in public spaces.
-Examples of representing our community include using an official email address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+Examples of representing our community include using an official email address, posting via an official social media account (https://www.youtube.com/@MrNiftyfire), or acting as an appointed representative at an online or offline event.

 ## Enforcement